sellpy/stockholm-ai/README.md

 ### Code should:

     - Train keras model with MNIST.
-    - Convert model to TF format (slightly flakey on Jupyter Notebook, might need to restart to reset tf session.)
+    - Convert model to TF format
     - Build docker image and push it to AWS ECR (Elastic Container Registry)
     - Register a new task definition (task_definition.json)
     - Create a new service on ECS (Elastic Container Service) running.